Ken21allen/Draw-a-Perfect-Circle/README.md

 ## Usage

   **Run the Script**:
-    - Press `F5` in the AutoIt editor to run the script or compile it to an executable and run it.
+    - Press `F5` in the AutoIt editor to run the script or compile it to an executable and run it

   **Drawing a Circle**:
     - Open https://neal.fun/perfect-circle/